cdtweb/pharven/README.md

 ## Usage

-Add `pharven.json` to your project with the following content:
+Add `pharven.json` to your project root with the following content:

     {
         "config": {
-            "phar_name": "pharven.phar",
-            "phar_alias": "pharven.phar"
+            "name": "pharven.phar"
         },
         "include_dirs": [
             "vendor"